jawahar-shazab/docs/docs/api.md

 GET /v1/detectorConfigs/listDectector/:agentId
 ```

-Lists detectors associated with a specific agent that do not have schedules.
+This API retrieves a list of detectors associated with a specific agent, identified by its `agentId`, that currently lack assigned schedules.
+This helps identify detectors that are ready to be scheduled or configured for monitoring.

 #### 6. Get Detector Config by ID